 The Division of Nursing has implemented a concept-based, one-plus-one curriculum.
 The nursing curriculum is presented as a career ladder designed to improve nursing career mobility.
 It provides seamless progression from nurse aide certification to practical nurse certification to the associate degree in applied science in nursing.
 The program is highly individualized, in that it blends classroom instruction and offers students excellent hands-on experience in real world health care settings.

 - Students who successfully complete the two prerequisite nursing courses are eligible to sit for the ODH STNA (Ohio Department of Health State Tested Nurse Aide) examination and progress to the nursing program after meeting all admission requirements.
-Currently the ODH STNA component has been temporarily suspended, so students will not be eligible for the STNA certificate after completion of the two prerequisite courses.
-The ODH component will tentatively be reinstated Fall of 2021 pending the status of COVID-19.

 - Students who successfully complete the first year of the program will be awarded a certificate of proficiency in practical nursing and are eligible to sit for the NCLEX-PN.